Here’s what a gastroenterologist says about having one bowel movement every three days.

 To ease any worries about your stools, you may want to have a non-invasive screening test for colon cancer called Cologuard.

-Cologuard uses up-to-date advances in DNA technology to identify abnormal cells in the stool sample that may be a sign of cancer or precancer.
+Cologuard uses up-to-date advances in DNA technology to identify abnormal cells in the stool sample that may be a sign of colon cancer or precancer.